ADAGE: Active Defenses Against GNN Extraction: Discussion

 Our work introduces an active defense against GNN model stealing, which dynamically adjusts perturbations in the model output based on the accumulated query diversity.
 The experiments with three adaptive attackers demonstrate that \ours substantially increases the cost of successful stealing while maintaining high downstream utility.
 We highlight several discussion points around the broader implications and design trade-offs of our defense.

 \textbf{Query Diversity.} The intuitive idea of \ours is based on the use of query diversity as an indicator for suspicious behavior.
 While this successfully captures the behavior of attackers, it also means that normal users with highly diverse queries may be subject to stronger penalties.
 Notably, our method never attempts to classify queries as \textit{benign} or \textit{malicious}; rather, it adaptively penalizes based on accumulated query diversity.
 In practice, this ensures that such users still experience much smaller penalties than adversaries.
 Future work could extend this design by combining query diversity with explicit user modeling to better accommodate diverse but normal behaviors.
+Current query diversity metric is designed to be simple, efficient to compute in real-time.
+This metric could be extended by integrating query distribution and community size to design a richer diversity metric, in the future, as discussed in \Cref{app:query_diversity_metric}.

 \textbf{Penalty Mechanisms.} In this work, we design the penalty via adaptive noise addition to the model outputs.
 However, our framework is not restricted to noise.
 Alternative mechanisms, \eg requiring additional computational work~\citep{powDefense}, could be integrated to also achieve similar goals.
 The general principle remains the same, \ie defenses cannot guarantee absolute prevention of model stealing, but they can make it less attractive for the attacker by raising the attacker's cost beyond the resources required to train a similar high-performance model from scratch.